 Takata Chose Savings Over Safety

-The problem with Takata airbags is in the propellant used to trigger inflation.
+The problem with Takata airbags is the propellant used to trigger inflation.
 Takata began using ammonium nitrate as a propellant in 2001, switching from the safer but more expensive guanidine nitrate and tetrazole propellant used by all other airbag manufacturers.
-Takata made this change despite the knowledge that ammonium nitrate is unstable and can blow up when it isn’t supposed to.
+Takata made this change despite knowing that ammonium nitrate is unstable and can blow up when it isn’t supposed to.
 The compound also degrades over time, especially in humid climates.
 When this happens, the metal inflator canister containing the propellant can explode and send shrapnel flying – with or without a triggering collision.

 New York Times Exposes Decade-Long Cover-Up